ozzie-lam/rebyte-docs/README.md

 ---
 description: >-
-  ReByte is a serial of infrastructure that enables end users to create their own AI tools without the need for a data science or engineering background.
+  ReByte is a series of infrastructure that enables users to create their own AI tools without the need for a data science or engineering background.
 ---